Judo Training: Grading With What Works For Competition Only

 Atemi Wasa (striking) & Judo For Self Defense

-If we don't spend some time teaching the whole of Judo it eventually gets lost; Atemi Wasa (striking)for instance, is almost unknown in many clubs.
-We already are criticized by there rest of the MA (Martial Art) community for too much emphasis on the sporting side yet in Judo we retain all the self-defence anybody would ever need.
+If we don't spend some time teaching the whole of Judo it eventually gets lost; Atemi Wasa for instance, is almost unknown in many clubs.
+We already are criticized by there rest of the MA (Martial Art) community for too much emphasis on the sporting side.
+Yet in Judo we retain all the self-defence anybody would ever need.
+Although I do not teach children kicking and punching as I have significant reservtions as to it's value.

 Judo Training For Competition is Not For Everyone